 Did you create a new recipe worth sharing?
 Please share if you did!
 Remember they must be gluten-free and vegan.
 Bonus points if they can also be allergen-friendly!

-Most importantly, I would like to congratulate all bakers that attempted their first gluten-free sourdough loaf!
-More sourdough recipes, including rice-free versions, will be tested by Fresh is Real in 2019.
+Most importantly, I would like to congratulate all bakers that attempted their first GF sourdough recipe!

 My last recipe on Fresh is Real was my Warm Winter Salad.
 The perfect recipe for the colder months when your body craves lots of fresh produce.